maximilianosinski/proxy-core/README.md

 # proxy-core

-With this library you can check your proxies, query live latency, retrieve Tor relays and use them as proxies and more.
+With this library you can check your proxies, query live latency, get location, retrieve Tor relays and use them as proxies and more.

 ## Examples